-The following reflects the classification of expenses for the Foundation and the Charitable Fund by both the underlying nature of the expense and function, as of December 31, 2018.
+The following reflects the classification of expenses for the Foundation and the Charitable Fund by both the underlying nature of the expense and function, for the year ended December 31, 2019.
 An individual expense is allocated to the underlying activity through which it was incurred.
 The Foundation has certain expenses that must be allocated on a reasonable basis, which has been consistently applied: depreciation, rent and occupancy expenses are allocated based on a square footage.
 Salaries of the Foundation are allocated based on a time study of where the efforts were made.
 The remaining expenses of the Foundation are allocated based on the function of the division or the underlying funds within a division.
-The Foundation and the Charitable Fund have excluded federal taxes totaling \$531,033 from functional expenses below.
+The Foundation and the Charitable Fund have excluded a federal tax benefit totaling (\$1,101,390) for the year ended December 31, 2019, from functional expenses below.